joseconti/woo-redsys-gateway-light/readme.txt

 4. Language: Set the Redsys Gateway Language.

 == Changelog ==

+== 3.0.2 ==
+* Fixed: Now the checkout warning about test mode is not shown is the gateway is disabled in WooCommerce.

 == 3.0.1 ==
 * Fixed a problem with PHP 8.0